Apple shelved plans to introduce TV set more than a year ago - WSJ

-The iPhone maker is now focused on creating an online TV service and redesigning the Apple TV box, the report said citing its sources.
+The iPhone maker is now focussed on creating an online TV service and redesigning the Apple TV box, the report said citing its sources. (on.wsj.com/1FkXOHy)

 Wall Street Journal had in March reported Apple's plans of unveiling the online TV service in June and launching it in September.